ClementNerma/NightOS/docs/FOREWORD.md

 ## Special thanks

-Thanks to **[Joe Parks](https://www.flickr.com/people/34450190@N08)** for providing the image that served as a base for this [project's logo](https://raw.githubusercontent.com/ClementNerma/NightOS/master/logo.png).
+Thanks to **[rmRander](https://www.deviantart.com/rmradev)** for providing the image that served as a base for this [project's logo](https://raw.githubusercontent.com/ClementNerma/NightOS/master/logo.png).
-You can find the original photo [here](https://www.flickr.com/photos/parksjd/9253056182/).
+You can find the original picture [here](https://www.deviantart.com/rmradev/art/Moon-sunset-landscape-825321054).

 Thanks to **[Netlify](https://www.netlify.com)** for hosting this documentation.